Family office in Hong Kong

 Very often, the family assets are held in structures other than the family office structure.
 The right structure for your family assets will depend on the personal circumstances and preferences of your family.

-Due to the fact that Hong Kong is a Common law jurisdiction, trusts, for example, are used often, and foreign trusts can easily be managed out of Hong Kong without any adverse consequences, subject to the licensing regime as a Trust and Company Service Provider under the Anti-Money Laundering and Counter-Terrorist Financing Ordinance.
+Due to the fact that Hong Kong is a Common law jurisdiction, trusts, for example, are used often, and foreign trusts can easily be managed out of Hong Kong without any adverse consequences, subject to the licensing regime as a Trust and Company Service Provider under the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO).

 Our family office advisory services